What Is USB-C?

 Legacy USB Standards

 USB standards have been around since 1998.
-But thanks to its backwards compatibility these are still supported by the newest connector.
+But thanks to its backward compatibility these are still supported by the newest connector.

 - Data rates of 1.5-12 Mbps.